rise0chen/task-stream/README.md

 # Task-Stream

-task-stream is a gobal task spawner, can run in `no_std`.
+task-stream is a global task spawner, can run in `no_std`.

 It support the timer tasks, sync/async task.